bakgaard/Stories/AdrexTheEngineer/Chapter3.md

 Nadraa sat there for a short moment of time, staring befuddled at Adrex.
 "Where do you get all these ideas from, son?"

+"If he gets them from food, we might have a few more this evening" his mother injected, as she placed the steaming pot on the middle of the table.

+"Could you get the plates, dear?" she said to Adrex.

 **NOT DONE YET**.